vruoss/SaveItAll/README.md

 ## 🚀 Getting Started

-1. Install the extension from the Chrome Web Store
+1. Install the extension from the Chrome Web Store or download this Repo and install it in the developer mode: <a href="https://youtu.be/drNTeGl41ns?si=uPcVmDQTTEDZ-51e&t=15" target="_blank">Tutorial</a>
 2. Click the extension icon to open the dashboard
 3. Get your OpenAI API key from [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 4. Enter your API key in the extension settings